jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.10 LidarColourize

-Adds the red-green-blue colour fields of a LiDAR (LAS) file based on an input image.
+Adds the red-green-blue colour fields of a LiDAR (LAS) file based on an input image..

 *Parameters*: